jsntv200/redant-home/_posts/2013-12-19-wordpress-effect.md

 - strategy
 - ruby-on-rails
 author: Ben Still
-description: The growth of WordPress has turned the web development market on its head.
+content_sidebar: The growth of WordPress has turned the web development market on its head.
 But does this apply to all web development?
 keywords: wordpress
 image_small: "/assets/uploads/2013/canyon-small.jpg"
 image: "/assets/uploads/2013/canyon-small.jpg"
-excerpt_short: The growth of tools like Wordpress have had a massive impact on the web development market.
+description: The growth of tools like Wordpress have had a massive impact on the web development market.
 It's created two very distinct areas with a huge gap between.
 tags: []
 time: ''